Cranberry-Spice Cocktail Recipe

-If you’ve been shopping around for a seasonal cocktail to carry you through all the winter celebrations, look no further — this convivial Aperol spritz will do nicely.
+If you’ve been shopping around for a seasonal cocktail to carry you through the fall and into the winter celebrations, look no further — this convivial Aperol spritz will do nicely.

 Aperol is a semi-dry apéritif from northern Italy that tastes like a combination of bitter grapefruit and sweet, melted Creamsicle.
 We’ve muddled it with light, floral Lillet Blanc, tart cranberries, fresh orange slices, and candied ginger.
 In a classic spritz, you’d top it with Champagne, but here we’ve used a dry hard cider, which gives the drink some subtle fall apple notes — and a beautiful red-orange ombré.

-It’s the perfect light, spicy sipper for Thanksgiving.
+It’s the perfect light, spicy sipper for any special meal, and we’d hang onto it for Thanksgiving.
 It’ll pair beautifully with all sorts of appetizers, and you can even carry it with you into dinner if you like.

 1 orange wedge